kseyko35/NewsAppMVVM/README.md

 * Implement Dependency Inject Framework - Dagger or Hilt in the project.
 * Implement Data Binding to bind UI components to data sources.
 * Add some more tests for ex.
 Test case for when user is offline, Test case when user is connected back to Internet and UI tests for Activity.
-* Add Pagination to list of Albums so that all albums don’t load at the same time.
-Maximum 20 Albums should load at once and when the user scrolls, the next set of 20 albums loads and so on.
+* Add Pagination to list of News so that all news don’t load at the same time.
+Maximum 20 News should load at once and when the user scrolls, the next set of 20 news loads and so on.

 #### How to install